Manville, New Jersey: Lost Valley flooding

-Manville has the distinction of being the location where the Raritan River (which passes to the north) and the tributary Millstone River (which passes to the east) join together, in the far northeastern corner of the borough.
-The Lost Valley section in eastern Manville is situated on the natural flood plain between the Raritan and Millstone Rivers, and bears the brunt of occasional flooding events which affect the river basins.
+Manville is where the Raritan River and the tributary Millstone River join together, in the far northeastern corner of the borough.
+The Lost Valley section in eastern Manville is situated on the natural flood plain between the Raritan and Millstone Rivers and bears the brunt of occasional flooding events which affect the river basins.
 The Lost Valley section is named so because it is generally disconnected from the rest of the borough with only a tunnel at Kyle Street and a bridge at Bridge Street crossing the railroad tracks to the neighborhood.
 Hurricane Floyd in September 1999 produced a particularly severe flood (a record for the river basins) in Manville, especially in the Lost Valley section of the borough, which experienced flooding all the way to the railroad tracks, with twelve feet or more water on many properties, which inundated houses with damaging flood waters.
 Another severe and devastating flood event occurred in Lost Valley during the April 2007 Nor'easter.
 It also left many homes and businesses underwater and was the worst flood since Hurricane Floyd.
 Flooding problems once again occurred in Manville on March 14, 2010, with rivers running already high due to recent snow melt along with 3 to 4 in of rain that fell on the area on March 13, flooding was inevitable.
 More extensive flooding affected Manville in August 2011 when Hurricane Irene passed through New Jersey.
 In the aftermath of Hurricane Sandy in late October 2012, Manville did not flood but the powerful winds left many homes without power for several days.